×

 If you are thinking about moving to Rio de Janeiro, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

-"Housing costs are expensive, I don't know much about it though, but cheaper than London," remarked one expat living in Rio de Janeiro, Brazil.
+"Housing costs are expensive, I don't know much about it though, but cheaper than London," said one expat in Rio de Janeiro.

 "The average cost of housing in Rio de Janeiro is generally quite high, with prices ranging from moderately expensive to very expensive depending on the area and type of housing.
-Renting an apartment in the city center can be quite costly, while renting in the suburbs may be more affordable," wrote one member in Rio de Janeiro.
+Renting an apartment in the city center can be quite costly, while renting in the suburbs may be more affordable," said one expat who made the move to Rio de Janeiro.

 How do I meet people in Rio de Janeiro?